- The international normalised ratio (INR) blood test tells you how long it takes for your blood to clot.

 A test called the prothrombin time (PT) actually measures how quickly your blood clots.
 The PT results can be expressed as an INR to standardise the results.
 This is done when the test is used to monitor treatment with a medicine called warfarin.

-Why would I need this test?
+Why would I need an INR blood test?

-This test can also be used to:
+The prothrombin test can also be used to:

 - check for bleeding conditions

-- check for blood clotting problems
+- check for blood clotting problems, especially before surgery

 - check how well your liver is working